animotionjs/animotion/packages/docs/src/routes/docs/whats-new/+page.md

 Animotion takes advantage of the View Transitions API for layout animations.
 You can use the `<Transition>` component to assign a `view-transition-name` to an element:

-> ⚠️ The View Transitions API is only supported in Chromium based browsers at the moment.
+> ⚠️ The View Transitions API is not supported in Firefox.

 ```svelte
 <script>